 (b) in the opinion of the insurer, after consideration of material evidence satisfactory to it, the member has become incapacitated to such an extent as to render the member unlikely ever to engage in or work for reward in any occupation or work for which the member is reasonably qualified by education, training or experience.

-(4) In subregulation (3) “effect” includes acquire or take by assignment.
+(4) In subregulation (3) effect includes acquire or take by assignment.

 [Regulation 42 amended in Gazette 22 Dec 1998 p.
 6852-3.]